 The second step in the process happens behind the scenes.
 A lender at Today's Bank will review your application and verify your details and documentation in the approval process.

-As quickly as possible, your lender will contact you about the third step: getting the money!
-Your loan funds can be deposited into your Today's Bank savings or checking account automatically, or you can choose to get a check in the amount of the loan.
+As quickly as possible, your lender will contact you about the third step once approved: getting the money!
+After signing paperwork, your loan funds can be deposited into your Today's Bank savings or checking account automatically, or you can choose to get a check in the amount of the loan.
 Then you're on your way to buying the big ticket item, paying for the big trip, or paying off debt.

 All loans are subject to verification, underwriting approval, documentation and other lending requirements.
 All information is subject to change and revision and nothing herein is or should be interpreted as an obligation to lend.